 Clos Haut Peyraguey – 8.5 ha, 95% Semillon + 5% Sauvignon Blanc.
 Intensely aromatic nose of white flowers/fruit, acacia honey, elegant with finesse, splendid complexity and acidity, splendid structure and complexity, lingering and honeyed finish.
 94-95p.
 Excellent stuff.

 Coutet – 38 ha, 75% Sémillon, 23% Sauvignon Blanc, 2% Muscadelle.
-On the nose you find intensely fragrant sweet pineapple, remarkable acidity and sweetness on the palate, acacia and heather honey, refined and sophisticated, lovely balance and finish.
-There's a great finesse and elegance.
+On the nose, you find intensely fragrant sweet pineapple, remarkable acidity and sweetness on the palate, acacia and heather honey, refined and sophisticated, lovely balance and finish.
+There are great finesse and elegance.
 Great effort.
 95p.

 Doisy Daëne – 17.8 ha, 82% Sémillon, 17.6% Sauvignon Blanc, 0.4% Muscadelle.
 Very intense on the nose with botrytized flavours of pineapple, acacia flower, peaches, potent with acidity and complexity, refined with great length on the palate.
 Very significant effort.
 95p.

 Doisy Vedrines – 30 ha, 96% Semillon + 4% Sauvignon Blanc/Muscadelle.
 Fragrant acacia flower and peaches on the nose, quite elegant with finesse, fine acidity and depth on the palate, lingering finish.
 Tasty and attractive.
 92-93p.